coyote-team/coyote/README.md

    git checkout -b {name}/{issue-numer}-{description} # (e.g.) `flip/208-fix-dev-workflow
    ```

-2. Write your code and then run tests, either locally (`guard` or `rspec`) or via CI (simply push your topic branch to Github: `git push origin flip/208-fix-dev-workflow`)
+2. Write your code and then run tests, either locally (`rspec`) or via CI (simply push your topic branch to Github: `git push origin flip/208-fix-dev-workflow`)

 3. When CI has run on Github, create a pull request ("PR") and request a review from one or more team members _who aren't you_